-First of all, our curriculum exceeds state standards.
+Our curriculum exceeds state standards.
 We blend interesting, traditional course work with real world training.
 Most of our courses are in those good solid subjects that students of previous generations used to study.
-We believe that the trendy courses that have crept into mainstream public school curricula in recent decades have in large measure been detrimental to meaningful student achievement.
-Those courses have been designed more for “fun” and “self-esteem building” than for serious education.
 A solid foundation in traditional, core subjects must be built before moving on to light and experimental courses.
 A person can’t survive on desserts and sweets alone.
 One needs hearty helpings of meat and potatoes in order to grow strong.
 We offer English Grammar, Civics, American History (one year in junior high and two full years in high school), World History, Geography, Algebra, Geometry, Astronomy, Economics, Biology, Latin, Chemistry, Calculus, Geology, Western Philosophy, Physics, Physical Education, Political Science, Fine Arts, Composition, and Literature.
 Also included in our curriculum are a few courses designed to provide students with real world, practical life skills.
 Balancing a checkbook, living within a budget, paying taxes, shopping for insurance, cooking a meal, changing a car tire, and sewing on a button are among the many varied skills that students are exposed to in our “Self-reliance” classes.

 Sophomore Year of High School

 Remember - your grades matter so strive for excellence

 Participate in extracurricular activities and work toward leadership postitions - make sure to participate in community service activities.

 Attend college fairs

 Take the PSAT in October and begin preparation for the SAT

 Junior year grades are IMPORTANT - work hard to keep them up!

 Take the SAT in October or November, especially if you are thinking about applying for Early Decision or Early Action for next fall.